 Rehabilitation aims to facilitate recovery from loss of function.
 Loss may be due to fracture, amputation, stroke or another neurologic disorder, arthritis, cardiac impairment, or prolonged deconditioning (eg, after some disorders and surgical procedures).
 Rehabilitation may involve

 Rehabilitation may begin in an acute care hospital.
-Rehabilitation hospitals or units usually provide the most extensive and intensive care; they should be considered for patients who have good potential for recovery and can participate in and tolerate aggressive therapy (generally, ≥ 3 h/day).
-Many nursing homes have less intensive programs (generally, 1 to 3 h/day, up to 5 days/wk) that last longer and thus are better suited to patients less able to tolerate therapy (eg, frail or elderly patients).
+Rehabilitation hospitals or units usually provide the most extensive and intensive care; they should be considered for patients who have good potential for recovery and can participate in and tolerate aggressive therapy (generally, ≥ 3 hours/day).
+Many nursing homes have less intensive programs (generally, 1 to 3 hours/day, up to 5 days/week) that last longer and thus are better suited to patients less able to tolerate therapy (eg, frail or older patients).
 Less varied and less frequent rehabilitation programs may be offered in outpatient settings or at home and are appropriate for many patients.
-However, outpatient rehabilitation can be relatively intensive (several hours/day up to 5 days/wk).
+However, outpatient rehabilitation can be relatively intensive (several hours/day up to 5 days/week).

-An interdisciplinary approach is best because disability can lead to various problems (eg, depression, lack of motivation to regain lost function, financial problems).
+An interdisciplinary approach is best because disability can lead to various problems (eg, depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
+Exact cause is unknown... read more , lack of motivation to regain lost function, financial problems).
 Thus, patients may require psychologic intervention and help from social workers or mental health practitioners.
 Also, family members may need help learning how to adjust to the patient’s disability and how to help the patient.

 To initiate formal rehabilitation therapy, a physician must write a referral/prescription to a physiatrist, therapist, or rehabilitation center.
 The referral/prescription should state the diagnosis and goal of therapy.
 The diagnosis may be specific (eg, after left-sided stroke, residual right-sided deficits in upper and lower extremities) or functional (eg, generalized weakness due to bed rest).
-Goals should be as specific as possible (eg, training to use a prosthetic limb, maximizing general muscle strength and overall endurance).
+Goals should be as specific as possible (eg, training to use a prosthetic limb Overview of Limb Prosthetics A limb prosthesis is an artificial limb that replaces a missing body part.
+The main causes of limb amputation are Vascular disease (particularly from diabetes and peripheral arterial disease)... read more , maximizing general muscle strength and overall endurance).
 Although vague instructions (eg, physical therapy to evaluate and treat) are sometimes accepted, they are not in the patients’ best interests and may be rejected with a request for more specific instructions.
 Physicians unfamiliar with writing referrals for rehabilitation can consult a physiatrist.

 Initial evaluation sets goals for restoring mobility and functions needed to do ADLs, which include caring for self (eg, grooming, bathing, dressing, feeding, toileting), cooking, cleaning, shopping, managing drugs, managing finances, using the telephone, and traveling.
 The referring physician and rehabilitation team determine which activities are achievable and which are essential for the patient’s independence.
 Once ADL function is maximized, goals that can help improve quality of life are added.